FontoXML/fontoxml-table-flow-xhtml/README.md

 	// True if a tbody element should be used.
 	useTbody: true,

+	// False if the borders attribute should not be used
+	useBorder: true,

+	// True if the table should include <col> elements by default
+	shouldCreateColumnSpecificationNodes: false,

 	// The namespace uri for the table element and its descendant elements (optional)
 	table: {
 		namespaceURI: 'http://some-uri.com/'